Lawn Seed, Growing & Maintenance

-What is the difference between blends and seeds?
+What is the difference between blends and seed varieties?

 At Great Aussie Lawns we sell blends and straight seed varieties.
 Our Seed Blends combine various grass types designed to enhance the quality of your turf.
 As certain grasses are stronger at different times of the year, a blend of seeds will get the best qualities of all the grass types combined.
 Always check the seed analysis on the product page to see what percentages are included in the packaging.

 How do I prepare for a new lawn?

 The better prepared the seedbed the better the lawn will be.
 Remove all of the stones and other debris from the lawn area.
 Ensuring there is good drainage is important (deep digging or aeration with a fork will help.)
 Level off the space and be careful not to remove too much topsoil from any one area.
 Gently rake until a firm seedbed is achieved.
 A Starter Fertiliser can be raked into the surface before seeding.
-See 'Preparing The Ground' for more details.
+See our Lawn Sowing Instructions for more details.